boheumd/MA-LMM/README.md

 ## Acknowledgement
-We referenced the repos below for the code
+We referenced the repo below for the code
 - [LAVIS](https://github.com/salesforce/LAVIS)